-PAD5223 Public Sector Economics (3 credits)

-Prerequisites: PAD5114, PAD5123

-This course focuses on the role of the government in the economy.
-It discusses how the government affects the economy, what the government should and should not do, and why.
+PAD5223 Public Sector Economics (3 credits) Prerequisites: PAD5114, PAD5123 economy, what the government should and should not do, and why.
 It addresses the range of questions of why some economic activities are undertaken in the public sector, and others are in the private sector.
 Students will study the size and scope of the public sector in selected countries, and will explore the reasons of why there are substantial differences in government sector activities in countries around the world.
 While the main goal of the course is to develop students' critical thinking about the government involvement in the economy, students will study reasons for government intervention such as a market failure, public goods, government redistribution programs, and government taxation policies.